iMakishi/iMakishi/README.md

 </p>

-Thank you for taking an interest in my profile and my work content.
+Thank you for taking an interest in my profile and my portfolio.
 I'm open to and appreciate any help, constructive criticism and guidance you wish to provide me.
 I will always be grateful for it.

-📌 PS: I apologize, I know it's weird and a bit unprofessional perhaps to have such a large meme on the frontpage of my profile, but I like to think this picture, couldn't better describe my work.
+📌 PS: If you're reading this and you're a recruiter, I'd like to apologize.
+I know, It's weird and a bit unprofessional perhaps to have such a large meme on the frontpage of my profile decription.
+I like to think that this picture represents and describes my passion for programming and the dedication I give my scripts.

 ![caption](https://i.kym-cdn.com/entries/icons/facebook/000/028/021/work.jpg)